PRADHUMAN-SINGH-1/BugHunter/README.md

-# 🔥 BugHunter PRO MAX
+# 🔥 BugHunter

-BugHunter PRO MAX is a **full-stack web security testing dashboard** built to simulate real-world bug bounty workflows.
+BugHunter  is a **full-stack web security testing dashboard** built to simulate real-world bug bounty workflows.
 It combines automated vulnerability scanning with a clean visual dashboard to help identify potential security issues efficiently.

 ---